gridcoin-community/Gridcoin-Site/Wiki/Testnet.md

 Secondarily it also can be used to help test scripts or services that interact with Gridcoin without using real coins.
 This does not guarantee that your program will work on the main network (mainnet), but it can be helpful.
-Make sure to note some of differences in the [Different To Mainnet Section](#difference-to-mainnet)
+Make sure to note some of differences in the [Difference To Mainnet Section](#difference-to-mainnet)

 # How To Help